DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 <a name="10"></b>
 ##### US wildfires count and size distribution vs. time across the country

-To see if there is any meaningful trend in the wildfire occurrence at different seasons/months of the year, the fire size is plotted vs. the date of fire occurrence (Fig. ..).
+To see if there is any meaningful trend in the wildfire occurrence at different seasons/months of the year, the fire size is plotted vs. the date of fire occurrence (Fig. 2.
+11, 2.
+12, and 2.
+13)

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Fire_Size_vs_date_1992_2000.png)

 Fig. 2.
-4: Size of US wildfire vs date (1992 - 2000)
+11: Size of US wildfire vs. date (1992 - 2000)

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Fire_Size_vs_date_2000_2008.png)

 Fig. 2.
-5: Size of US wildfire vs date (2000 - 2008)
+12: Size of US wildfire vs. date (2000 - 2008)

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Fire_Size_vs_date_2008_2016.png)

 Fig. 2.
-6: Size of US wildfire vs date (2008 - 2016)
+13: Size of US wildfire vs. date (2008 - 2016)

-Also, the total counts of the wildfires are plotted against the date of fire occurrence to study any correlation with seasons/months of the year (Fig. ..).
+Also, the total counts of the wildfires are plotted against the date of fire occurrence to study any correlation with seasons/months of the year (Fig. 2.
+14, 2.
+15, and 2.
+16).

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Fire_counts_vs_date_1992_2000.png)

 Fig. 2.
-6: COunts of US wildfire vs date (1992 - 2000)
+14: COunts of US wildfire vs. date (1992 - 2000)

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Fire_counts_vs_date_2000_2008.png)

 Fig. 2.
-6: COunts of US wildfire vs date (2000 - 2008)
+15: COunts of US wildfire vs. date (2000 - 2008)

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Fire_counts_vs_date_2008_2016.png)

 Fig. 2.
-6: COunts of US wildfire vs date (2008 - 2016)
+16: COunts of US wildfire vs. date (2008 - 2016)

 As expected, there is a clear cyclic trend in the size and counts of fire in each year, which peaks between June to August.
 To more quantitatively investigate this observation, the fire size across all the US states vs. months is plotted in Fig. 2.
-7.
+17.

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Total_Fire_Size_vs_month.png)

 Fig. 2.
-7: Size of US wildfire vs. month across the country (1992 - 2015)
+17: Size of US wildfire vs. month across the country (1992 - 2015)

 The data plotted in Fig. 2.
-4 - 2.
-7 belong to all the states.
+11 to 2.
+17 belong to all the states.
 The fire size per month within each state will be discussed next.

 <a name="11"></b>
 ##### US wildfires size distribution vs. time per state

-The total size of wildfires in acres per month in each state is shown in Fig. .. .
+The total size of wildfires in acres per month in each state is shown in Fig. 2.
+18.

 |**(1)**|**(2)** |
 | -- | --|